Nirzol/EfgCasAuth/README.md

 EfgLogger
 ===============

-This module implements Authentication with Doctrine and support for CAS (Central Authenticate Service.
+This module implements Authentication with Doctrine and support for CAS (Central Authenticate Service).

 Installation and Use:
 ---------------------